arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/get_api_replication_revisions_tree.md

 in JavaScript, as it handles all numbers as floating point, and can only represent up to `2^53-1` faithfully.

-The node count should correspond to a full tree with the given `maxDepth`.
+The node count should correspond to a full tree with the given `maxDepth` and `branchingFactor`.
+The nodes are laid out in level-order tree traversal, so the root is at index `0`, its children at indices `[1, branchingFactor]`, and so on.

 @RESTRETURNCODES